 How common is Chinese investment in the UK?

 In 2013, it was reported that the UK was the most popular destination in Europe for Chinese investment.
 In 2017, however, there had been a significant drop in Chinese investment in UK cities.
-In 2018, levels of Chinese investment had risen again, causing the UK to become the most common country for Chinese investment in both Europe and North America.
+In 2018, levels of Chinese investment in UK property had risen again, causing the UK to become the most common country for Chinese investment in both Europe and North America.

 How much does China invest in the UK?